Destiny 2: Festival of the Lost unlock times

 Destiny 2 Festival of the Lost start time

-The Festival of the Lost begins at the weekly reset—you can check out the times below.
-The event will run from October 12 until November 2, so you've got a few weeks to claim all of the rewards.
+The Festival of the Lost begins at the weekly reset which, for the uninitiated, you can see the times for below:

 - 1 pm ET